be-mler/Beacon-Tracker-App/bletrackerlib/README.md

 #### General:
 - Backgound Tracking (Low power consumption but less accurate)
 - Forground Tracking (Higher power consumption but very accurate)
-- Send to one ore more REST endpoints
+- Send/receive to/from one ore more REST endpoints
-- Send to CISPA REST endpoint
+- Send/receive to/from CISPA REST endpoint
 #### Supported beacons:
 - iBeacons
 - AltBeacons